RWS/studio-api-docs/apiconcepts/verification/the_resources_file.md

 The Resources File
 ======
-The project template includes a **PluginResources.resx** resources file, which stores strings and plug-in UI elements (e.g. the plug-in name, the message texts for any problems that the plug-in reports) that are displayed in the user interface of <Var:ProductName>.
+The project template includes a **PluginResources.resx** resources file, which stores strings and plug-in UI elements (e.g. the plug-in name, the message texts for any problems that the plug-in reports) that are displayed in the user interface of Var:ProductName.

 By default, this resources file only includes the **Plugin_Name** string.
 In our implementation we need a number of other strings, e.g. to set the plug-in description and the error message(s) that the plug-in should display after verification.
 The resources table should therefore look as shown below: